ton-play/tonplay-telegram-bot/README.md

 # TonPlayTelegramBot

-This is a simple example of a telegram bot for run your game.
+This is a simple example of a Telegram bot to run your game.

 In this example, you can run the game as a telegram Web App and exactly as a game in the web view.